 Electricity

 Repair category 2

-Notes There are features of the electrical installation including the fuse box which may not conform to current approved regulations.
+Notes Alterations have been made and parts of the system are dated.
 It is recommended that all electrical installations be checked every ten years or upon change of ownership to keep up to date with frequent changes in safety regulations.